 Sanskrit during Satavahana Period

-The Sanskrit was also in use during Satavahana Period.
+The Sanskrit was also in use during the Satavahana Period.
 Sanskrit was encouraged by Kuthuhala of Satavahanas.
-During the latter half of Satavahana period, the entire south has Sanskrit in usage.
+During the latter half of the Satavahana period, the entire south has Sanskrit in usage.
 The Buddhists of Mahayana sect used Sanskrit in their works.
 Rudradaman of Sakas used Sanskrit and issued an inscription entirely in Sanskrit at Janagarh.

 Musical Instruments during Satavahana Dynasty

-Education during Satavahana Dynasty
+Education during the Satavahana Dynasty

 During the period of Satavahanas the education system followed was the system of Gurukul.
 The University of Dhanyakataka was the basis for the establishment of the University of Lhasa in Tibet.
-The education used to be in Prakrit and local dialect of Prakrit.
+The education used to be in Prakrit and the local dialect of Prakrit.
 Kings were trained with the rules of Kshatriyas.
 Members of guilds used to teach their children about their own profession.